benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q175.png)

-_**Q249:**  Any dragon that froze at least once, and fired at least once.
+_**Q249:**  Any dragon that froze at least one dragon, **and** fired at at least one dragon.
 Any dragon frozen - was frozen by at least 10 dragons.
 Any dragon fired at - was fired at by at least 10 dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q249.png)

-_**Q250:**  Any dragon that froze at least once, or fired at least once.
+_**Q250:**  Any dragon that froze at least one dragon, **or** fired at at least one dragon.
 Any dragon frozen - was frozen by at least 10 dragons.
 Any dragon fired at - was fired at by at least 10 dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q250.png)